Menopause The Musical: Original off-Broadway productions

 The Off-Broadway production officially opened at Theatre Four on April 4, 2002, after a month of previews.
 It then transferred to Playhouse 91 in September of that year.
 After running for four years, the Off-Broadway production closed in May 2006.

 North American productions

 Alongside the New York and Florida runs, GFour Productions mounted further sit-down productions throughout the United States.
-These opened at the Apollo Theatre in Chicago on July 25, 2003, becoming the highest grossing musical in the theatre's history after 1,281 performances, the Coronet Theatre in Los Angeles on October 30, 2003, the Gem Theatre in Detroit on March 17, 2004 becoming the longest running show in Michigan's history and the Stuart Street Playhouse in Boston on March 31, 2004 running for 1,092 performances.
+These opened at the Apollo Theatre in Chicago on July 25, 2003, becoming the highest grossing musical in the theatre's history after 1,281 performances, the Coronet Theatre in Los Angeles on October 30, 2003, the Gem Theatre in Detroit on March 17, 2004, becoming the longest running show in Michigan's history and the Stuart Street Playhouse in Boston on March 31, 2004, running for 1,092 performances.
+Since 2006 American actress Ingrid Cole is a member of Menopause the Musical.
 The Las Vegas production has been running continuously since 2006, currently at Harrah's Las Vegas.

-This was followed by a national tour that continues to run to this day, reaching over 500 cities worldwide.
+This was followed by a national tour that continues to run as of November 2021, reaching over 500 cities worldwide.
 A further American tour specifically to raise funds and awareness for the fight against ovarian cancer was later launched in 2015.